 What is it that makes the summer so much fun?
 Quintessential summertime is about adventure, road trips, barbecues, ice cream, and making memories that will last a lifetime.
-We may be nearing the dog days of summer, but the season never has to end if you have the right movie on.
+We may be nearing the end of the dog days of summer, but the season never has to end if you have the right movie on.

 A.frame has rounded up a list of movies that capture the vibe of summer.
 Watch as these characters spend their summertimes befriending lost aliens, gathering a group of friends to battle a killer clown, falling in love, fighting crime, and much more.
 Now, apply some sunscreen, pour yourself a glass of peach iced tea, and press play.